cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

     ![Z-projection dialog](fig/z-projection-dialog.png){#fig:zprojd width="25%"}

 3. Explore various projections on the flybrain stack created previously.
+Can you see potential advantages or disadvantages of each projection method?

 **Tags:** exercise z-projection-1